Natascha Kampusch: Kidnapper

-Evidence recovery was complicated, as Přiklopil's only computer was a 1980s Commodore 64, which is incompatible with modern-day data-recovery programs.
+Evidence recovery was complicated, as Přiklopil's only computer was a 1980s Commodore 64, which is incompatible with modern-day data recovery software.
 Before Kampusch escaped, Přiklopil was trying to procure false papers as a Czech citizen to "begin a new life" with Kampusch.

 Aftermath

 In her official statement, Kampusch said, "I don't want and will not answer any questions about personal or intimate details".
 After Kampusch's escape, police investigated whether Přiklopil had an accomplice, but they eventually determined that he acted alone.

 Kampusch sympathized with her captor in the documentary Natascha Kampusch: 3096 days in captivity.
 She said, "I feel more and more sorry for him – he's a poor soul".
-According to police, she "cried inconsolably" when she was told that he was dead, and she lit a candle for him at the morgue.
+According to police, she "cried inconsolably" when she was told that he was dead, she had grown feelings for him and she lit a candle for him at the morgue.
 She has, however, referred to her captor as a "criminal".

 Newspapers quoting unnamed psychologists suggested that Kampusch might suffer from Stockholm syndrome, but Kampusch says that this is not the case.
 She suggests that people who use this term about her are disrespectful of her and do not allow her the right to describe and analyze the complex relationship that she had with her kidnapper in her own words.

 Interviews

 After reportedly "hundreds of requests for an interview" with the teenager, "with media outlets offering vast sums of money", Kampusch was interviewed by Austrian public broadcaster ORF.
 The interview was broadcast on 6 September 2006 with her approval.
 ORF did not pay a fee for its interview but agreed to forward any proceeds from selling the interview to other channels, forecasted to total 300,000 euros, to be donated to women in Africa and Mexico by Kampusch.
-Likewise she was planning projects to help these women.
+Likewise, she was planning projects to help these women.
 Interest was enormous.

 The newspaper Kronen Zeitung and newsweekly NEWS also interviewed Kampusch.
 The interview was published on 6 September 2006.
 Both press interviews were given in return for a package including housing support, a long-term job offer, and help with her education.

 On 16 June 2008, the newspaper The Times published an in-depth interview with Kampusch by Bojan Pancevski and Stefanie Marsh.

-On 17 February 2010, the British TV network Channel 5 broadcast an hour-long documentary about the case, including an exclusive interview with Kampusch: Natascha: The Girl in the Cellar.
+On 17 February 2010, the British TV channel Channel 5 broadcast an hour-long documentary about the case, including an exclusive interview with Kampusch: Natascha: The Girl in the Cellar.